dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 within those files.
 It does not matter if files are repeated either as includes or on the command-line.[^fn-duplicate-files]

-Note however that although the complete set of files, command-line plus included files, make up the program, by default, only those files listed on the command-line are verified.
-To do a complete verification, each file must be verified; it may well happen that a verification failure in one file (which is not on the command-line and thus not checked) may hide a verification failure in a file that is being checked.
-Thus it is important to eventually check all files, preferably in an order in which the files without dependencies are checked first, then those that depend on them, etc., until all files are checked.
-The `--verify-included-files` option (`-verifyAllModules` in legacy mode) will cause all modules, whether the result of include directives or not, to be verified.
+All files recursively included are always parsed and type-checked.
+However, which files are verified, built, run, or processed by other dafny commands depends on the individual command.
+These commands are described in [Section 25.5.1](#sec-dafny-commands).

+[^fn-duplicate-files]: Files may be included more than once or both included and listed on the command line.
+Duplicate inclusions are detected and each file processed only once.
-[^fn-duplicate-files]: File names are considered equal if they have the same absolute path, compared as case-sensitive strings (regardless of whether the underlying file-system is case sensitive).
+For the purpose of detecting duplicates, file names are considered equal if they have the same absolute path, compared as case-sensitive strings (regardless of whether the underlying file-system is case sensitive).
 Using symbolic links may make the same file have a different absolute path; this will generally cause duplicate declaration errors.

 ## 25.4.
 Dafny Code Style